ubiqsecurity/ubiq-dotnet/CoreConsole/README.md

-# Ubiq Security Sample Application using .NET Library
+# Ubiq Security .NET Core Cross-Platform Sample Application

 This sample application will demonstrate how to encrypt and decrypt data using the different APIs.